-American workers are more stressed than ever, and an increasing number of people are also struggling with mental health issues.
+American workers are more stressed than ever coming out of the pandemic, and an increasing number of people are also struggling with mental health issues.

 When someone is battling addiction or has mental health issues, it affects all aspects of their life, including work.
 Stress can have a significant adverse impact on business.
 It costs employers an average of $300 billion a year in stress-related health care and missed work, according to a Harris Poll conducted for Purchasing Power.